utils-decorators

 Description:

 Retries execution of the decorated method.
-The method will be invoked extra x + 1 (where x is the retries values) in the worst case (when all invocation failed).
+The method will be invoked x + 1 times (where x is the retries values) in the worst case (when all invocation failed).
 You can provide you own delay time (or delay times array) between the invocations - see details below.
 Note that the default delay between retries is 1000ms.
 You can also provide an onRetry callback function (or name of the method in the decorated class).
 This callback will be invoked before every retry call.
 Note that if you are providing a RetryInputConfig, you can pass retries and delay (if not provided than will use the default 1000ms delay) or delaysArray but not both.

 Configuration: